marques-batoon/marques-batoon.github.io/projects/JavaScript Math Game.md

 It's a Web Application game made with JavaScript where the user needs to input the correct answer to a basic arithmetic equation.
 However, there is a time limit of 10 seconds for which the user can input the correct answer and progress to the next question.
 High scores are recorded and displayed using RESTful API.

-Challenge yourself and get the high score here!~ [Good luck!](https://arithmetic-marques-batoon.netlify.app/).
+Try the app here: [Good luck.
+Hope to see you on the leaderboards!](https://arithmetic-marques-batoon.netlify.app/)

 Below is a sample of the countdown function used in the app and the live updates made to the HTML.